Updated at 12:30 p.m. Friday, May 22, 2020

 Are alumni events still being held?

-Visit the Binghamton University Alumni Association's Events Listing page for up-to-date information on alumni events.
+Visit the Binghamton University Alumni Association's Events Listing page for up-to-date information.

 Are there ways I can help Binghamton weather this pandemic?